 Blog

-Medically Reviewed and Updated by Dr. Sony Sherpa (MBBS) - October 15, 2024
+Originally Medically Reviewed by Dr. Sony Sherpa, (MBBS) - October 15, 2024

 Neurologically speaking, the above connotation of sensuality is one and the same, translating into another genre of sensory neurological information that is received and responded to by the nervous system.
 Emotions occur as neurochemical reactions, either toward sensory information that is received from the environment or that is generated through thought.

-Physical Components of Emotion
+Physical Components of Emotions

 The specific way in which neurons fire to produce an emotion is a result of the following: